On being unhappy in beautiful places

 Barcelona, if we swallow the hype and we rarely hear otherwise, is a wonderful place to live.
 Of course, there is no doubt about this being a privileged part of the world.
 So much great weather, so much light, endless beaches, great architecture, mountains for walking and skiing, the magnificent Mediterranean.
 Excellent food, the world’s best restaurant, (once) just up the coast, the healthiest diet… All of this can begin to feel crushingly ironic, because the collective myth of Barcelona not only generally excludes some of the real challenges of living here, it reinforces the unhappiness when it sets in.
 Then add the language issue to the mix.
 “Not only can I not speak Spanish…but there’s another language (Catalan) in which I’m even less capable!!”
 Consequently, living in Barcelona, our struggles feel worse, not better.
 We can become terribly self-critical and carry a deep sense of having failed.
 While it is generally true that the worst criticisms come from inside us, there are those for whom it is impossible to truly comprehend that it is possible to have problems and be unhappy in Barcelona.

-“Barcelona was the medicine I thought would heal me BUT I became unwell here too.”
-Or (and this is all too often the case in a City that people can all too easily become lost in) “this is where I first became unwell, so there must be something really wrong with me!”
+Or (and this is all too often the case in a City that people can all too easily become lost in)

 One of the factors reinforcing this belief is that people stop talking to those back home about their stuff – this is generally true of most mental health issues – because they feel ashamed (shame, the great social killer) of their plight, for not being happy in a place where all conventional wisdom says you MUST be happy.
 “People just look at me and think I’m mad…you’re in Barcelona girl…just go out and have a laugh.”
 So people stop talking with each other and gradually fall deeper into unhappiness and despair.